symfony/symfony-docs/components/cache/cache_pools.rst

 common operations on items, such as saving them or looking for them.
 Cache pools are independent from the actual cache implementation.
-Therefore, applications can keep using the same cache pool even if the underlying cache mechanism changes from a filesystem based cache to a Redis or database based cache.
+Therefore, applications can keep using the same cache pool even if the underlying cache mechanism changes from a file system based cache to a Redis or database based cache.

 Creating Cache Pools
 --------------------